joeymeere/rec-lang/README.md

 ## Overview

-REL is a typed configuration language that combines YAML-like readability with strict type safety and validation.
-It uses curly braces for structure instead of indentation.
+REC (or "Really Easy Config" for short) is a typed configuration language that combines emulates the brevity of YAML, the structure of JSON, and the strict type safety + validation you'd get with a modern programming lanugage like Rust.

 ## File Extension